Bring your own data

 const counts = {};

-for (const territory of byod.features) {
+for (const territory of territories) {

-const inside = places.features.filter((p) =>
+const inside = placeFeatures.filter((p) =>

 turf.booleanPointInPolygon(p, territory),